More information about Fortaleza Tequila Reposado

 - Distillation: Double distilled

-- Pot method: Copper
+- Pot type: Copper

 - Fermentation: Outdoor wooden tanks